davideastmond/newsaggregator/readme.md

 #### Login
 - Enter the e-mail and password combination you used to registered with the service.
 - Lost password feature coming soon!

+### Reset password
+- User can reset their password by having a unique code sent to their registered e-mail address.

 #### Sign up

 1. If you don't have an account, use the sign up feature to register for the service.